rdcoletta/sv_nams/README.md

 Importantly, any SV called as heterozygous in the VCF file (i.e. `0/1`) was considered as **not** having a SV, therefore they were coded as `AA`.

-### Remove SNPs that are within the boundaries of a SV
+### Identifying SNPs that are within the boundaries of a SV

 SNPs that are found inside deletions are problematic, because they will have segregation issues when you compare multiple lines that have or not that SV.
-Thus, I wrote `scripts/generate_SV_bed.py` to create a BED file with start and end positions of deletions smaller than 100kb, and then filter out SNPs that fall within those boundaries using TASSEL's `-FilterSiteBuilderPlugin`.
+Thus, I wrote `scripts/generate_SV_bed.py` to create a BED file with start and end positions of deletions smaller than 100kb.
 I set up a 100 kb threshold because there were some extremely large deletions (>100 Mb) that would make me remove nearly all SNPs in this step and more than ~95% of the deletions were within that range.
+Importantly, each NAM population will be filtered separately.

 > Translocations can cause SNP segregation issues as well.
 However, dealing with translocations is even more complicated, especially for SV projection and downstream GWAS, and we will ignore them here.